Internships that provide you with firsthand experience working in public health settings

 Arcadia University’s M.P.H. program is an accredited public health program.
 Accreditation was granted by the Council on Education for Public Health (CEPH) in September 2018.
 More information can be found on the CEPH Site Visit Report.

-Upon completion of these degrees, all students are eligible to sit for the National Credentialing Exam in Public Health (CPH) after completing 21 credits in the MPH Program or after they complete the degree.
+Students are eligible to sit for the National Credentialing Exam in Public Health (CPH) after completing 21 credits in the MPH Program or after they complete the degree.

 Assess the health status of populations and their related determinants of health and illness